 If a full or cremated remains burial is required to be made in an existing grave which requires re-opening, you will need to provide an original copy of proof of ownership to the Parish Council.
 (This will be in the forms of what are known as an Exclusive Right of Burial or Transfer of Assignment).

 There is a fee for the re-opening of an existing double depth or cremated remains plot.
-Please see details below or check the Parish Council website.
+Please see details above or check the Parish Council website.

 Prior to installation of a memorial headstone, permission must be obtained from the Parish Council to ensure conformity to the dimensions required and that proposed inscriptions are appropriate.
 Your appointed memorial mason must contact the Parish Council on your behalf.